ajamesl/ajamesl/README.md

 I'm a Machine Learning Engineer with a PhD in physics from the University of Oxford, possessing expertise in data analysis, deep learning, generative AI, and deployment.

-Passionate about applying scientific rigor and analytical thinking to solve real-world business challenges and accelerating scientific discovery through AI.
+Passionate about applying scientific rigor and analytical thinking to solve real-world business challenges and accelerate scientific discovery through AI.

 <!--## 📂 Projects